bohanyang/debi/README.md

-# VPS Re-install Debian Script
+# Debian Network Reinstall Script

-Now ready for Debian 10 (buster)!

 ## Introduction

-This script is used to re-install VPS to **Debian 9 (stretch) or 10 (buster)** with the official installer, but semi-automatically.
+This script is used to reinstall the Linux OS of a KVM-based VPS or a Hyper-V virtual machine to Debian 10 Buster.

 ## How It Works

 1. Generate a preseed file to automate installation
-2. Download Debian Installer to the boot directory
+2. Download the 'Debian-Installer' to the `/boot` directory
-3. Alter GRUB2 configuration to boot the installer
+3. Append a menu entry of the installer to the GRUB2 configuration file

 ## Usage

-    sudo bash -c "$(wget -qO- https://github.com/brentybh/debian-netboot/raw/master/netboot.sh)" -- <OPTIONS>
+    sudo bash -c "$(curl -fsSL https://github.com/bohanyang/debian-network-reinstall/raw/master/netinst.sh)" -- <OPTIONS>

 ## Available Options